grpc/grpc-go/SECURITY.md

 # Transport Security (TLS)

-HTTP/2 over TLS mandates the use of [ALPN](https://tools.ietf.org/html/draft-ietf-tls-applayerprotoneg-05) to negotiate the use of the h2 protocol.
-ALPN is a fairly new standard and (where possible) gRPC also supports protocol negotiation via [NPN](https://tools.ietf.org/html/draft-agl-tls-nextprotoneg-04) for systems that do not yet support ALPN.
+HTTP/2 over TLS mandates the use of [ALPN](https://tools.ietf.org/html/rfc7301) to negotiate the use of the h2 protocol and support for the GCM mode of AES.

-On Android, use the [Play Services Provider](#tls-on-android).
-For non-Android systems, use [OpenSSL](#tls-with-openssl).
+There are multiple options available, but on Android we recommend using the [Play Services Provider](#tls-on-android) and for non-Android systems we recommend [netty-tcnative with BoringSSL](#tls-with-netty-tcnative-on-boringssl).

 ## TLS on Android